McAllister-NOAA/REVAMP/README.md

 * `-r`: **OPTIONAL;REQUIRED if `-s` is provided** Name of the reference marker
 * `-t`: **OPTIONAL** Toggle for providing a file of taxa of interest for additional figure generation.
 * `-c`: **OPTIONAL;REQUIRED if `-t` is provided** Taxonomic level of the taxa provided in `-t`.

+## Miscellaneous uses

+### Filtering BLAST data by release date
+One beneficial application of the REVAMP pipeline is the assessment of marker genes and database quality over time.
+By filtering NCBI's GenBank sequences from the BLASTn results based on when they were released, REVAMP allows a user to determine the effect of adding reference organisms to the database, and how effective that database is at resolving different marker genes to Species, Genus, Family, Order, and Class.
+See the docs on this repository: [BLAST_dateFiltering](https://github.com/McAllister-NOAA/BLAST_dateFiltering).

 #### Legal Disclaimer
 *This repository is a software product and is not official communication